 Now, though?
 You can visit schools across the country and the world all from wherever you can find a WiFi signal.
 Take advantage of these opportunities!
 If you have the time and any amount of curiosity about a school, register for and attend a virtual session.

-If you are attending an event of any kind and find yourself intrigued or confused (or both!) by something that was said, ask about it.
+If you are attending an event (in person or virtually) and find yourself intrigued or confused (or both!) by something, ask about it!
 Whether during a Q&A portion of the event or following up via email, in the college discernment process there is no such thing as a bad question.
 I guarantee someone else in the room has one like it!

 2. Have a list.